Here Are The Cheapest Copies Of Assassin's Creed Mirage In Australia

 Get ready to settle back into the Animus, Assassin’s Creed fans.
-The latest entry in Ubisoft‘s long-running series, Assassin’s Creed Mirage, is just around the corner.
+The latest entry in Ubisoft‘s long-running series, Assassin’s Creed Mirage, is almost here.

 Set in ninth-century Baghdad, drawing inspiration from Prince of Persia and Arabian Nights, you’ll play as the cunning street thief, Basim Ibn Ishaq.
 Devoted fans will recognise Basim from the Nordic saga of Assassin’s Creed Valhalla.
 In Assassin’s Creed Mirage, we’ll get a deep dive into Basim’s origin story as he joins the Hidden Ones and trains to become a Master Assassin.